3kh0/ext-remover/README.md

 **I don't have a bookmarks bar!!!!**

-First, try running ctrl+shift+B. If that doesn't work, go to `chrome://settings` and turn on the "home button" feature, then set it to `chrome://hang`.
+First, try running Ctrl+Shift+B. If that doesn't work, go to `chrome://settings` and turn on the "home button" feature, then set it to `chrome://hang`.
 A home icon in the top left should appear to the right of your refresh icon.
 Use that instead of bookmark C.

 There is a version where you don't need bookmarklets, but I am currently gatekeeping it (L).
 Check this site daily to see if new alternate instructions have been posted.